spatie/period/README.md

 $overlap = $a->gap($b); // Period('2018-02-01', '2018-02-04')
 ```

-**Boundaries of a collection**: get one period representing the boundaries of a collection.
+**Boundaries of a collection**: Get one period representing the boundaries of a collection.

 ```php
 /*